 - Bolting is another common problem as lettuce are shallow rooted and will go to seed early when heat stressed.
 Keep plants well watered and mulched through the warmer months or grow loose leaf varieties.

 - Rots, spots and mildews are caused by numerous bacteria or fungi that can attack lettuces.
 Symptoms range from leaf spots, rotting tissue, wilting and stunted roots.
 Control is difficult once present so focus on preventative measures: ensure plants are well watered but with good drainage and airflow between them, apply regular doses of eco-seaweed and eco-aminogro for strong healthy growth and practice crop rotation.

 - Viruses can also infect plants and cause stunted blotchy growth.
-Remove diseased plants immediately and be vigilant at controlling sap suckers (like aphids) which transmit the viruses.
+Remove diseased plants immediately.